Rmadeye/Rmadeye/README.md

 Curious to know more about my scientific background, publications, and achievements?
 Check out my [Google Scholar profile](https://scholar.google.com/citations?user=KE99D40AAAAJ&hl=pl).

-Currently, I'm enthusiastically tackling the challenge of resolving improper folding of Connexin proteins, which contributes to a wide range of inherited diseases, including the personal aspect of Charcot-Marie-Tooth 1X syndrome.
+Currently, I'm tackling the challenge of resolving improper folding of Connexin proteins, which contributes to a wide range of inherited diseases, including the personal aspect of Charcot-Marie-Tooth 1X syndrome.

 If you have any questions or need assistance with AlphaFold2, USalign, Rosetta, or AMBER, feel free to reach out!